annemano/rails-pokemon-api/README.md

 However, this could be a next step: implement Devise and [Devise-JWT](https://github.com/waiting-for-dev/devise-jwt).

 To make the local installation easier, we could also add a Dockerfile and use docker-compose, especially for the db.

+We could also send better JSON responses by using [jbuilder](https://github.com/rails/jbuilder), especially if the pokemon data gets more complex.